As an Amazon Associate I earn from qualifying purchases.

 And I thought “umm, I can totally do this at home.”

-But first, a science lesson!
+But first, we need a science lesson!
 My fav!

 WHAT MAKES MAGIC SHELL SO MAGIC?

-It goes from liquid to solid in a matter of seconds, as soon as it (a room temperature liquid) hits freezing cold ice cream.
+This magic chocolate shell goes from liquid to solid in a matter of seconds, as soon as it (a room temperature liquid) hits freezing cold ice cream.
 But how exactly does this happen?

 The secret is coconut oil, which contains a lot of saturated fat.